VoltRipper

 BikeVoltRipper ScorePriceBatteryPeak powerTop speed

-This is the cleanest way to understand the Sigma.
-The Altis wins the speed-per-dollar fight: higher top speed, more peak power, and roughly half the price.
-The Storm Bee still wins as the safer all-around ownership play: bigger battery, full-size motorcycle feel, proven Sur-Ron support, better resale, and a much deeper parts ecosystem.
+Both top-speed figures are manufacturer claims, and in the real world the gap all but closes — the Sigma is a 70-plus bike by every independent account, and no one has run an instrumented top-speed test on either machine.
+What actually separates them is ownership.
+The Altis wins the speed-and-spec-per-dollar fight: more peak power, more voltage, and roughly half the price.
+The Storm Bee wins as the safer all-around ownership play: bigger battery, full-size motorcycle feel, proven Sur-Ron support, better resale, and a much deeper parts ecosystem.
 Choose Altis if you want the spec-sheet weapon; choose Storm Bee if you want the known platform.

 Bottom line

 The Altis Sigma deserves a scored spot because it is no longer just a forum rumor or a rival-list headline.
-It is a real, dealer-listed, spec-verified 80 mph e-dirt-bike with a serious 97V powertrain and a surprisingly low price.
-Its 86 Score reflects exactly that: enormous performance-per-dollar held back by the honest risk of a young platform.
-If speed is the goal and you accept the support risk, this is now the bike to beat.
+It is a real, dealer-listed, spec-verified 97V e-dirt-bike with a serious powertrain, a surprisingly low price, and the biggest top-speed claim in our catalog — 80+ mph on paper, a genuine 70+ mph in the real world.
+Its 90 Score reflects exactly that: enormous performance-per-dollar held back by the honest risk of a young platform.
+If speed and spec-per-dollar are the goal and you accept the support risk — and you buy it for what it verifiably is, not the headline number — this is one of the most bike-for-your-money machines we track.

 VoltRipper is spec-verified and data-driven - we do not claim hands-on testing of this bike.
-Specs and prices are cross-checked against the sources listed above and re-verified regularly; real-world figures are our own estimates or manufacturer caveats, clearly labeled.
+Specs and prices are cross-checked against the sources listed above and re-verified regularly; top-speed and real-world figures are manufacturer claims or our own estimates, clearly labeled as such.

 Best for